 NAME AGE

-4. Check the status of the VM and associated events.
+4. Check the VM details and its status.

 The output is similar to the following.
 From the output, you can also obtain the IP address of the VM, which appears in the Vm Ip field.